le-liang/MARLspectrumSharingV2X/README.md

 L. Liang, H. Ye, and G. Y. Li, "Spectrum sharing in vehicular networks based on multi-agent reinforcement learning," IEEE Journal on Selected Areas in Communications, vol. 37, no. 10, pp. 2282-2292, Oct.
 2019.

+%%% Notes: I'm now a Professor in Southeast University 东南大学, Nanjing, China.
+Please check out our group GitHub for more updates: https://github.com/lianggroup

 Trained and tested with Python 3.6 + TensorFlow 1.12.0.

 How to use the code: